piyush85/React-car-pool/README.md

 To Setup the project

 from project root

-run npm install
+    npm install

-from projectroot /server
+from projectroot/server

-run npm install
+    npm install

-To Run the project
+To Run the project:
 from the project root folder run

     screen node server/server.js

     npm start